Littering and the law

 If you can’t afford your vehicle littering fine

-Call EPA on 1300 372 842 to find out if you can pay in instalments if you can’t afford your fine.
+Call EPA on 1300 372 842 to find out if you are eligible for a payment plan or if you would like your fine referred to Fines Victoria for a payment arrangement.

-If you didn't commit the offence, you can dispute your vehicle littering fine.
+If you didn't commit the offence, you have several options to deal with your vehicle littering fine.

-If you’re not responsible for the vehicle littering, you can send us a statutory declaration.
+If you’re not responsible for the littering from your vehicle, you can send us a nomination statutory declaration and tell us:

-You must give us the person’s full name and residential address.
+You must give us the person’s full name and current residential address.
 We’ll reissue the fine to the person you name.
-If you don’t know the person’s address, you must give us reasons why.

-Email a scanned copy of your statutory declaration to firstname.lastname@example.org.
+Email a scanned copy of your nomination statutory declaration to firstname.lastname@example.org.

-Or, you can post your litter statutory declaration to:
+Or you can post your nomination statutory declaration to:

 GPO Box 4395

-It’s against the law to send us a statutory declaration with false information.
+It’s against the law to send us a statutory declaration with false or misleading information.

 Ask to take your fine to court